TheIoTLearningInitiative/IntelEdison/documentation/MicrocontrollerUnit.md

 ### Feature Set

-- Onboard MCU.
-Viper RTOS Adds deterministic behavior to Linux* applications as a service.
+- **Onboard MCU** Viper RTOS Adds deterministic behavior to Linux* applications as a service.
-- SDK access to UART, I2C, and all deviceGPIOs.
-Connects to a variety of sensors and extended interfaces
+- **SDK access to UART, I2C, and all deviceGPIOs** Connects to a variety of sensors and extended interfaces
-- SDK Interprocessor Communication (IPC) messaging with CPU wake.
-Uses the MCU to filter sensor data, then wakes up the CPU for further analytics
+- **SDK Interprocessor Communication (IPC) messaging with CPU wake** Uses the MCU to filter sensor data, then wakes up the CPU for further analytics

 /sys/devices/platform/intel_mcu